cjsauer/genetic-sandbox/docs.md

 <a name="Component"></a>

 ## Component
 Components are bags of properties that entities possess.
-It is possible for Components to contain other nested Components.
 They may also contain helper methods.

 **Kind**: global class